pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -f, --force                Same as --include-instances.
 The -f / --force option has been deprecated and will be removed in a future version.

       --include-instances        Delete any instances of the class as well.
-WARNING: Deletion of instances will cause all implemented side-effects to happen, such as the removal of resources in the managed environment.
-Default: Reject command if the class has any instances.
+WARNING: Deletion of instances will cause the removal of corresponding resources in the managed environment (i.e. in the real world).Default: Reject command if the class has any instances.

       -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                 Show this help message.